Most common in older patients.

 Boston University Medical Center

-Dr Elizabeth N. Pearce would like to gratefully acknowledge Dr Sheila Feit, a previous contributor to this monograph.
-SF is an employee of the BMJ Group.
+Dr Elizabeth N. Pearce would like to gratefully acknowledge Dr Sheila Feit, a previous contributor to this topic.
+SF was previously employed by BMJ.

 Use of this content is subject to our disclaimer